digitalgreenorg/farmstack-backend/docs/SYSTEM_REQUIREMENTS.md

 Operating System Linux
 ```

+We use Docker to package the farmstack application.
+Hence, docker should be installed as pre-requisite.

 *RAM is directly proportional to the number of datasets with size processing done concurrently.*

 *Persistent Memory is directly proportional to the number of datasets you would like to store in Farmstack.*